vim-scripts/vim-mail/README.markdown

     let g:VimMailDontUseComplete=1

+By default, the contact completion appends the query to the result list, you can disable this feature:

+    let g:VimMailDoNotAppendQueryToResults

 ### Redaction

 +   **Easy spelllang switch**

-    While writting mails, I often need to do switch the spell lang which can be annoying, so this plugin provide an easy way to do it.
+    While writing mails, I often need to do switch the spell lang which can be annoying, so this plugin provide an easy way to do it.
 Just type:

         <LocalLeader>l